 While Hopscotch’s Morocco program remains strong, the process is unpredictable and can lack continuity case to case.
 Having the right partner on the ground that successfully navigates the ever changing landscape is paramount to your family’s success.
 Hopscotch’s Moroccan partner is highly respected with both the US embassy in Casablanca, Morocco, family courts in all regions and among orphanage directors.

 We are very pleased to announce our Morocco child adoption pilot program.
 In 2009, 20 U.S. Visas were issued to children of all ages—many of these issued to infants.
-In 2010, 32 U.S. Visas were issued and in 2011 46 US visas were issued.
-Hopscotch has partnered with a very experienced team in Morocco and to date this program has been very popular.
+In 2010, 32 U.S. Visas were issued, in 2011 46 US visas were issued and in 2012 57 US visas were issued.
+Hopscotch has partnered with a very experienced team in Morocco and to date this program has been very popular, save for a brief suspension of foreign adoptions.
 For the adoption of Moroccan children and infants, families must be comfortable in the knowledge that we are responding daily to the changes in process as they occur.
 The timing and process may be subject to change without notice.
 Unexpected delays may occur, and families should remain open to changes in the process as they move through it.

 The children who are referred for adoption from Morocco are generally aged 1 week and up.
 Older children and children with special needs are also in need of forever families.
 In our Morocco program, families may not request a gender and must be open to infant boys and accept that infant girl referrals are very, very infrequent.

 Married couples and single women may adopt from Morocco.
 The country does not permit same sex marriage, partners or single men to adopt children from Morocco.
 There is no age restriction on the prospective parents, but a Judge does have discretion and will determine the suitability of each prospective adoptive parent as the age of the child relates.
-The prospective parents must be employed and must be Muslim or willing to convert to Islam, prior to initial travel to Morocco.
-In addition, all prospective applicants to this program will be required by the Moroccan government and court to submit to conversion of Islam in the presence of a court notary while in the country prior to the court proceedings.
-The conversion appointment is completed on your first day of arrival.
-We expect all applicants to take this very seriously and honor the legal codes and culture.
-Conversion taking place in a manner, time or place other than in Morocco in the presence of a court notary or Imam will not meet the requirements alone for the purposes of obtaining guardianship, also known as ‘Kefalas’.
+The prospective parents must be employed and of Moroccan heritage or are life time practicing Muslims.
+We expect all applicants to take this very seriously and honor the legal codes and culture..

 Program & Process